Chat with us, powered by LiveChat

 • The property owner knew about the dangerous condition, or at least should have known (for example, after a strong storm, it’s reasonable to assume there may be downed tree limbs or power lines).

-• The property owner didn’t do anything to remove the danger after learning about it, or didn’t take steps quickly enough to prevent someone from being injured.
+• The property owner didn’t do anything to remove the danger after learning about it or didn’t take steps quickly enough to prevent someone from being injured.

 At Dudley DeBosier, Your Case Consultation Is Free

 Many injury victims hesitate to get legal representation because they are afraid they can’t afford it, especially when they may already be going into debt over their injury-related expenses.
 At Dudley DeBosier Injury Lawyers, we never charge for initial consultations, and even after hiring our team, you pay us nothing unless we win.
+Contact us today to talk about your case.

 Related Posts